How can you shoot a professional and casual shoot? Keep reading to learn how.

 Ricardo wanted two sets of portraits: one to be used in professional environments and social networks like LinkedIn, and another set for more casual social networks like Facebook.
 For his professional images, he wanted to show that he has become an accomplished leader and he is somebody to trust.
 For his casual images he wanted to display that he’s a relaxed guy and an avid cyclist.

-These objectives dictated that we had two shoots: an outdoors shoot at a park using his bicycle as a prop, and another one in a studio.
+These objectives dictated that we had to do two shoots: an outdoors shoot at a park using his bicycle as a prop, and another one in a studio.

 Choosing the gear for these shoots was simple.
 Of course, I used my Fujifilm X-T2 and paired it with the XF35mmF1.4 and XF56mmF1.2 R lenses, because those are the recommended focal lengths to shoot portraits in APS-C based cameras, and I love the look those lenses produce.